-This salty and slightly sweet anchovy parsley pesto is stuffed inside an artichoke for a boost of flavor, as well as offering a great gluten free, dairy free dipping sauce.
+Enjoy spring produce with this anchovy parsley pesto stuffed artichoke.
+This salty and slightly sweet pesto fills the artichoke for a great paleo, Whole30, gluten free, dairy free dipping sauce.

 While I haven't had an opportunity to go back, the farmer's market has been selling some whopper sized artichokes and they just scream to be stuffed (don't your vegetables scream to you too?).
-I wanted to create some stuffing that would be gluten free and dairy free, but still full of flavor, so I decided on an anchovy parsley pesto stuffed artichoke.
+I wanted to create some paleo stuffing that would be gluten free and dairy free, but still full of flavor, so I decided on an anchovy parsley pesto stuffed artichoke.

 It doesn't hurt that anchovies are full of protein, iron, magnesium, calcium and potassium, as well as a whole lot of Vitamins like C, B-12, B-6, A, E and K. They also contain important omega-3 fatty acids that help reduce inflammation and reduce the risk of cardiovascular disease.
 Just watch the sodium levels when purchasing them as the salt levels can shoot up depending on the processing.

 The anchovy parsley pesto comes together in minutes so the hardest work you'll have to do with this recipe is the artichoke cleaning.
 It can be challenging to get in the middle to pull out the hairs for a clean base.

 It has a pretty presentation and I always think it's fun to eat with your hands, so dig in and don't be afraid to get your hands dirty!

 Anchovy Parsley Pesto Stuffed Artichoke